apache/datasketches-website/docs/HLL/HLL.md

 HLL sketches cannot be intermixed or merged in any way with Theta Sketches.

 * [1] Edith Cohen, All-Distances Sketches, Revisited: HIP Estimators for Massive Graphs Analysis, PODS 2014.
+* [2] Kevin Lang, Back to the Future: an Even More Nearly Optimal Cardinality Estimation Algorithm. https//arxiv.org/abs/1708.06839